arytiw/Desci-Web3/README.md

 ## 📣 Contact

-Built with ❤️ by [Your Name / Team Name]
+Built with ❤️ by The Null Pointers
-For questions, reach out at: [your.email@example.com] or open an [Issue](https://github.com/yourusername/desci-web3/issues)
+For questions: open an [Issue](https://github.com/yourusername/desci-web3/issues)